 - Ensuring that asbestos fibers that may have been previously released into the atmosphere are properly filtered and/or contained.

 - Training individuals who may encounter ACM during their normal work activities.
 For a list of upcoming classes, click here.

 - Developing work practices and procedures that will allow renovation, construction or emergency maintenance to be performed safely without exposing employees, building occupants, or members of the public to airborne asbestos fibers.
 These procedures include the Work Order Permit Review System, which is explained in detail in Section 3.0 of this document, and Standard Work Practices and Procedures, which are outlined in Section 4.0.

 This program has been designed to comply with applicable state and federal regulations pertaining to asbestos.
 This program shall remain in force until all ACM has been removed from all university properties.

-Background information on asbestos and the health effects related to asbestos exposure is available through Environmental, Health and Safety Services (EHSS).
-Interested persons may request this information by contacting EHSS at 231-2509.
+Background information on asbestos and the health effects related to asbestos exposure is available through Environmental, Health and Safety Services (EHS).
+Interested persons may request this information by contacting EHS at 231-2509.